mattbierner/blog.mattbierner.com/_posts/2017-09-02-how-matt-lost-his-eyes.md

 The experience and challenges of using the eyes are similar to what I describe in the first part of [*Tenome*][tenome].
 Unless the eyes are almost perfectly aligned, your brain combines the image from each eye into a weird new scene that blends elements of each image.
 When you do line up the eyes properly, a stereoscopic image suddenly snaps into place.

 The biggest difference with this experiment compared to *Tenome* is that the eyes are wireless.
 You can hold them however you want, set one down and walk away, or even toss them up in the air.
 This is all great fun.
 I did find it difficult to hold onto both eyes at the same time, but awkward aspects like this are what make the experience.
-And of managing two eyes is too difficult, you can always set one down or cover it up with your hand.
+And if managing two eyes is too difficult, you can always set one down or cover it up with your hand.
 You'll see me doing this a few times in the demo videos.

 When holding the eyes out at arm's length, the view reminded me of my [selfie stick experiment][selfie].
 I also had fun spinning my eyes around and bowling them along the floor, although they don't roll too well.